Singly Cabibbo-suppressed hadronic weak decays of the $\Omega^-$ hyperon: The quark-level amplitudes and physical observables

 \end{widetext} Analogously, we also can obtain the weak transition matrix element $\langle\mathbb{B}_f(\boldsymbol{P}_f;J_f,J_f^z)|\hat{H}_{W,2,\to 2}^{(\text{PV})}|\mathbb{B}_m(\boldsymbol{P}_f;J_f,J_f^z)\rangle$.

-In Refs.~\cite{Cao:2025kvs,Richard:2016hac}, it was found that in the $\Lambda\to N\pi$ decays, there exists a ``fine-tuning" cancellation mechanism for the two types of pole terms (type-A and type-B), even though the exclusive contributions from either type-A or type-B amplitude is sizeable.
-Interestingly, in the $\Omega$ decays, the $\Lambda K^-$ channel involves only one type of pole term (strong interaction first, then weak interaction).
-The fact that this single pole term yields a substantial amplitude is consistent with the experimental observation that the $\Lambda K^-$ mode has the largest branching ratio.
+In Refs.~\cite{Cao:2025kvs,Richard:2016hac}, cancellations emerge separately for Type-A and Type-B pole contributions in $\Lambda\to N\pi$ decays, despite the individually sizable magnitudes of the exclusive Type-A and Type-B amplitudes.
+By contrast, the $\Omega^- \to \Lambda K^-$ decay involves only one type of pole term, corresponding to a strong interaction first followed by weak decay.
+The large amplitude originating from this pole term naturally the experimental data that the $\Lambda K^-$ mode has the largest branching ratio.
 We note in advance that the pole terms is indeed crucial for the decay $\Omega^-\to \Lambda K^-$ in order to reproduce the branching ratio of the experiment.
-On the one hand, it provides a clear evidence for the role played by the pole terms.
-On the other hand, it indicates that the pole terms are essential for understanding the underlying mechanisms of the $\Omega$ hyperon.
+This observation not only solidifies the physical significance of pole terms but also highlights their essential role in unraveling the decay dynamics of $\Omega^-$ hyperon.